Sorsogon-State-University-Bulan-Campus/bsit-2-2-2022-grp-7-casim-et-al/README.md

 #### What's it all about?

-This all about logic games, counting and fun puzzle.
+It is all about logic games, counting and fun puzzle.
 Very challenging games, start from beginner to expert.
 Great variety of games that rapid the development of children’s mind.

 #### What will they learn?